Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Abstract

 \section{Abstract}

-Interactive Intelligent Tutoring Systems (ITSs) enhance traditional ITSs by promoting effective learning through interactions and problem resolution in online education.
-Yet, proactive engagement, prioritizing resource optimization with planning and assessment capabilities, is often overlooked in current ITS designs.
-In this work, we investigate a new task, named Goal-oriented Intelligent Tutoring Systems (GITS), which aims to enable the student's mastery of a designated concept by strategically planning a customized sequence of exercises and assessment.
-To address the problem of goal-oriented policy learning in GITS, we propose a novel graph-based reinforcement learning framework, named Planning-Assessment-Interaction (\texttt{PAI}).
-Specifically, we first leverage cognitive structure information to improve state representation learning and action selection for planning the next action, which can be either to tutor an exercise or to assess the target concept.
-Further, we use a dynamically updated cognitive diagnosis model to simulate student responses to exercises and concepts.
-Three benchmark datasets across different subjects are constructed for enabling offline academic research on GITS.
-Experimental results demonstrate the effectiveness and efficiency of \texttt{PAI} and extensive analyses of various types of students are conducted to showcase the challenges in this task. \blfootnote{$^*$ Equal contribution.}
+Interactive Intelligent Tutoring Systems (ITSs) enhance the learning experience in online education by fostering effective learning through interactive problem-solving.
+However, many current ITS models do not fully incorporate proactive engagement strategies that optimize educational resources through thoughtful planning and assessment.
+In this work, we propose a novel and practical task of Goal-oriented Intelligent Tutoring Systems (GITS), designed to help students achieve proficiency in specific concepts through a tailored sequence of exercises and evaluations.
+We introduce a novel graph-based reinforcement learning framework, named Planning-Assessment-Interaction (\texttt{PAI}), to tackle the challenges of goal-oriented policy learning within GITS.
+This framework utilizes cognitive structure information to refine state representation and guide the selection of subsequent actions, whether that involves presenting an exercise or conducting an assessment.
+Additionally, \texttt{PAI} employs a cognitive diagnosis model that dynamically updates to predict student reactions to exercises and assessments.
+We construct three benchmark datasets covering different subjects to facilitate offline GITS research.
+Experimental results validate \texttt{PAI}'s effectiveness and efficiency, and we present comprehensive analyses of its performance with different student types, highlighting the unique challenges presented by this task.